 Absolutely crucial for data quality management is to know your data – you need to know the path of your data from the beginning (the real capturing) to the end (calculation in the reports).
 Data cataloguing and business glossary capturing tools, such as one of the Accurity platform’s solutions, are very helpful to collect, maintain, and manage such information in an organization.
 They can combine information about the data sources (data catalog), business meaning of the data (business glossary), and their relations, to clearly capture the data flows and describe the data well.

 Simultaneously, it is necessary to educate, support, and lead the data users and creators.
 In general, you need to continuously build and increase the awareness about data quality management and the importance of it across the organization.
 It is always more effective and usually cheaper to prevent the creation of the data issues, rather than finding and mitigating already existing ones in the later stages of the data handling process, via data quality measurement and correction.

 The recommended Data Quality Management techniques and process steps are:

 Managing data quality continuously

-Our new whitepaper will help you plan for and achieve your own Data Quality Management framework.
+Our new whitepaper will help you plan for and achieve your own data quality management framework.
 It covers everything we have mentioned here in a lot more detail and also has significantly more in-depth DQM process steps.
-This whitepaper is free and can be downloaded directly from the Accurity website.
+This DQM whitepaper is a free download from the Accurity website.

-Or let us show you how our Accurity data intelligence software can help you utilize high quality data to make business-critical decisions with confidence – book your own free, personalized 1-on-1 demo online.
+Or let us show you how our Accurity all-in-one data intelligence platform can help you utilize high quality data to make business-critical decisions with confidence – book your own free, personalized 1-on-1 demo online.